 String str = “hello”;

-Non primitive data types in java are also known as reference types.
-Non primitive data types are created by means of programmers, this is not predefined like primitive data types of java.
-The users can effortlessly create them ans Also can modify this easily.
-They can store couple of values and methods to sure certain tasks.
-Non – Primitive data types are not predefined.
-Non–primitive data types in java are consumer–defined data types.
+Non primitive data types in Java are also known as reference types.
+Non-primitive data types in Java are not pre-defined by the programming language itself, unlike primitive data types.
+Instead, they are created by programmers as needed for their programs.
+The users can effortlessly create and Also can modify this easily.
+They can store a couple of values and methods to sure certain tasks.
+Non Primitive data types in Java are not predefined.
+Non primitive data types in Java are consumer–defined data types.

-Whilst we define a variable of non primitive data types, it references a memory place wherein data is saved in the heap memory.
+Whilst we define a variable of non primitive data types in Java, it references a memory place wherein data is saved in the heap memory.
 That is, it references a memory where an item is clearly located.

-Consequently, a non primitive data type variable is also referred as a referenced data type in Java or an absolutely object reference variable.
+Consequently, a non-primitive data type variable is also referred as a referenced data type in Java or an absolute object reference variable.

-This object reference variable lives at the stack memory and the object to which it points constantly lives at the heap memory.
+This object reference variable lives in the stack memory and the object to which it points constantly lives in the heap memory.
 The stack holds a pointer to the items on the heap.

-In Java programming, all non primitive data types are simply referred as objects which might be created through instantiating a class.
+All non primitive data types in Java are simply referred as objects which might be created through instantiating a class.

 Class & Objects:

-Class in java is a user-defined data type.
-It is created by user.
-It act as a blueprint to data which consists of member variables and methods.
-An object is variable of class, that could be access the elements of class methods and variables.
+Class in Java is a user-defined data type.
+It is designed by the programmer and serves as a template or blueprint for creating data structures.
+It consists of member variables and methods that define its behavior.
+An object is an instance of a class, which can access the member variables and methods of the class.

 Example: